Digital Vehicle License Plates

 25+ Years of Trusted Service *

-While there have few changes to automobile plates for several generations, get ready for digital vehicle license plates, they are coming to a bumper near you.
-While the average license plate is one thing that seems to have remained constant for over 100 years, change is coming and fast.
+While there have been few changes to automobile plates for several generations, get ready for digital vehicle license plates—they’re already here.
+While the average license plate is one thing that seems to have remained constant for over 100 years, change has arrived.

-License plate designs have remained basically the same dating all the way back to the days of the Model T. However, this appears poised to change as the digital revolution is now well underway.
-In a few short years, electronic license plates should be fully operational, and this means that the standard plates may finally be a thing of the past.
+License plate designs have remained basically the same, dating all the way back to the days of the Model T. However, this appears poised to change as the digital revolution is now well underway.
+Today, electronic license plates are a reality, and this means that the standard plates may finally be a thing of the past.

-As seems to be typical of new technology in America, California appears to be poised to be the first state in the U.S. to implement fully interactive plates.
-This will be similar in scope to a smartwatch and other digital devices.
-The new digital plates will have multiple functionalities.
-This will include the ability to automatically send registration information to the DMV, transmit telematic information to the car, instant messaging capabilities and so much more.
+As seems to be typical of new technology in America, California was the first state in the U.S. to implement fully interactive plates.
+This is similar in scope to a smartwatch and other digital devices.
+The new digital plates have multiple functionalities, including the ability to automatically send registration information to the DMV, transmit telematic information to the car, and support instant messaging capabilities, among other features.

-The tech company Reviver has plans to test this new technology in California before eventually rolling it out to the entire nation.
-To date, several patents have awarded to the company.
-At the current time, it is seeking legislative approval and then testing should begin.
-The initial states that are targeted for the trial period include:
+The tech company Reviver tested its new product, the RPlate (the world’s first commercial digital license plate), in California before expanding to other states.
+To date, several patents have been awarded to the company.
+After gaining legislative approval, testing began in select states.
+The initial states targeted for the trial period included:

-Since these four states alone comprise roughly 30 percent of the personal vehicles currently being driven in the United States, it makes sense that this is the initial test market Reviver is targeting.
-To date, initial approval has been granted by California and Florida bureaucrats, while that same approval is still pending in Arizona and Texas.
-The governance of license plates is still highly controlled at the state level, so this approval is necessary before the project can continue.
-It is also possible that input from state law enforcement officials may be sought.
-This will no doubt further extend the timeline for implementation in those states.
+Since these four states alone comprise roughly 30 percent of the personal vehicles currently being driven in the United States, it made sense that this was the initial test market Reviver targeted.
+California and Florida approved the technology early, while Arizona and Texas followed later.
+The governance of license plates is still highly controlled at the state level, so this approval was necessary before the project could continue.
+Input from state law enforcement officials was also considered, which extended the timeline for implementation in some states.

-Many will find comfort in the fact that California, the largest state in the Union, appears to have fully embraced the technology behind digital plates.
-The RPlate has finally come to fruition after four years of lobbying at the state legislature.
-Because of this approval, other states are almost certain to follow suit, even though it might take more than five years to be granted operational licenses in all 50 states.
+Many found comfort in the fact that California, the most populous state, led the way in adopting digital plates.
+The RPlate became a reality after years of lobbying at the state legislature.
+Because of this approval, other states have followed suit, though full adoption across all 50 states is still in progress.

-In the coming decade, the old metal license plate may just become a relic from the past.
-With technology continuing to advance as it is, this shift seems inevitable.
-So get ready for more automotive technological change, because Digital vehicle license plates are ready to take control of your bumper.
+In the coming years, the old metal license plate may just become a relic from the past.
+With technology continuing to advance, this shift seems inevitable.
+So get ready for more automotive innovation—digital vehicle license plates are already changing the way we drive.